 Technical losses are coming from current flowing in electrical installations.
-They can not be avoided, but reduced by proper installation.
-Technical losses can be calculated.
+They can not be avoided, but can be reduced by proper installation and maintenance practices.
+Technical losses can also be calculated based on system characteristics.
+The key contributors to technical losses include:

 - Losses due to conductor resistance